top of page

 Additionally, better identification enhances patient safety, reducing errors and ensuring seamless coordination among surgical teams.
 Clearer communication leads to a more effective and efficient operating environment, benefiting both patients and healthcare professionals alike.

-By making this simple yet impactful switch, operating theatres, radiology departments, Cardiac Catheter labs and Maternity departments across all NHS trusts can champion eco-friendly innovation, improve communication in clinical settings, and enhance patient safety, all while maintaining cost efficiency.
+By making this simple yet impactful switch, operating theatres, radiology departments, cardiac catheter labs, and maternity departments across all NHS trusts can champion eco-friendly innovation.
+They can improve communication in clinical settings and enhance patient safety while maintaining cost efficiency.

-This change is an opportunity for all healthcare trusts to embrace smarter, greener practices that benefit both hospitals and the planet.
+This change is an opportunity for all healthcare trusts to embrace smarter and greener practices that benefit both hospitals and our planet.
 Small adjustments like these pave the way for a more sustainable, cost-effective, and safer healthcare system for everyone.

 bottom of page